BJhisel/Battleship-Game-in-C-/README.md

-I have to tell you that this project has been done in a duo, I did most of part but i have to give the statistics credits to my laizy partner.  :tw-1f63f:
+I have to tell you that this project has been done in a duo, I did most of part but i have to give the statistics credits to my laizy partner.
 And you have all the documentation in the ZIP!
 Please, take a look.
-#####Thanks for watching!
+##### Thanks for watching!